rishabhsaha/aks-secure-baseline/07-aks-jumpbox-users.md

       > Azure also has a SSH Public Key resources type that allows you to [generate SSH keys](https://docs.microsoft.com/azure/virtual-machines/ssh-keys-portal) and keep public keys available as a managed resource.

       Enter a passphrase when requested and note where the public and private key file was saved.
 The _public_ key file _contents_ (`opsuser01.key.pub` in the example above) is what is added to the `ssh-authorized-keys` array in `jumpBoxCloudInit.yml`.
 You'll need the username, the private key file (`opsuser01.key`), and passphrase later in this walkthrough.
+1. _Optional._ Remove the `- default` line to remove the default admin user from the jump box.

+   If you leave the `- default` line in the file, then the admin user (defined in the cluster's ARM template) will also exist on this jump box.
+We do not provide any instructions on setting up this default user to be a valid user you can access, and as such you might wish to simply remove it from the jump box.
+That user has unrestricted sudo access, by default.
+Unfortunately, you cannot directly deploy the jump box with this user removed, so removing it via cloud-init is a common resolution by not including `- default` in this file.
 1. Save the `jumpBoxCloudInit.yml` file.
 You _cannot_ use the provided example keys in this file as you do not have the private key to go with them, **you must update this file following the instructions above or you will not be able to complete this walkthrough.**
 1. You can commit this file change if you wish, as the only values in here are public keys, which are not secrets. **Never commit any private SSH keys.**